I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Positionality Statement and user profile

 The role of user and developer brings a rather uncommon perspective where you are designing for yourself.
 We believe this adds to the experience of building an ultra-personalized system since it's not only the personalized LLM that enhanced the experience, but the exclusive design of the interface based on his communication style and needs.

-We emphasize that the primary contribution of this work is not the technical system, but the socio-technical implications surfaced through this lived experience.
+We emphasize that the primary contribution of this work is not the technical system, but a multi-month empirical account in how an ultra-personalized, AI-powered AAC system affects everyday communication when trained on a single user’s AAC history and evaluated by that same user, focusing on its impact on agency, identity, and privacy through this lived experience.
 The author’s positionality as both user and researcher reveals how ultra-personalized AI can enhance fluency while also introducing new risks around privacy, authorship, and identity, where this first-person lens is essential for surfacing these tensions before naively deploying such technology in the wild.